 the next stroke.

-(ii) The angle between the center of the shaft and the of the .
+(ii) The angle between the center of the shaft and the sole of the club-head.

 The path the ball is expected to take following a stroke.
-This is of particular importance on the , where stepping on another player's line is considered a breach of .
+This is of particular importance on the green, where stepping on another player's line is considered a breach of etiquette.

-A type of , usually along a stretch of coastline,
+A type of golf course, usually along a stretch of coastline,